PrefectHQ/prefect/docs/guides/logs.md

 Build your own handler with a [custom highlighter](https://rich.readthedocs.io/en/stable/highlighting.html#custom-highlighters).
 For example, to additionally highlight emails:

-1. Copy and paste the following into  `my_package_or_module.py` (rename as needed) in the same directory as the flow run script, or ideally as part of a Python package so it's available in `site-packages` and accessible anywhere within your environment.
+1. Copy and paste the following code into  `my_package_or_module.py` (rename as needed) in the same directory as the flow run script, or ideally as part of a Python package so it's available in `site-packages` and accessible anywhere within your environment.

 ```python
 import logging